 “Ten Boom the Musical” is an inspiring and victorious story, after all—about strong family ties, infectious faith, much-needed HOPE for our own times, and “Perfect Love.”[PHOTO ABOVE taken at First Reformed Church in Orange City, Iowa]

-See ACTOR’S SCRIPT for full ACT 1 and Act 2 Synopses.
+See DIRECTOR’S SCRIPT for full ACT 1 and Act 2 Synopses.